DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - the action cannot be undone
 - the third party can no longer use the token to access the API

-Users should revoke rather than delete API clients if they want to maintain a visible record of third-party access in the API clients list.
+Users should revoke rather than delete API clients to maintain a visible record of third-party access in the API clients list.

 When users select the 'Delete API client' link on the API client details page, we show a confirmation page to ensure they want to delete the API client.
 This confirmation step ensures they do not accidentally delete the API client.